pyb — functions related to the board

 Note

-The parameter mountpoint is the location in the root of the filesystem to mount the device.
-It must begin with a forward-slash.
+mountpoint is the path in the root of the filesystem to mount the device at; it must begin with a forward slash. readonly forces a read-only mount. mkfs creates a new filesystem if none is present.

 Get or set the UART object where the REPL is repeated on.